-We are still teaching and educating, asking students to work on new material each day, but always mindful that some students are finding at-home learning difficult.
-Each teacher and homeroom has an assigned Zoom classroom time and students and teachers are so happy to see each other.
-Many teachers have converted a part of their home into a temporary classroom.
-A common saying among our staff is “we’re all in this together.”
+Each teacher and homeroom had an assigned Zoom classroom time and students and teachers were happy to see each other.
+Many teachers converted a part of their home into a temporary classroom.
+A common saying among our staff was “we’re all in this together.”

-Technology plus the effort, creativity, and dedication of all of our teachers are helping us stay committed to our mission to “enrich the minds of our students.”
+Technology plus the effort, creativity, and dedication of all of our teachers helped us stay committed to our mission to “enrich the minds of our students.”
 Thank you to the school community for your support and prayers in the past and in the future.